BossYs/Image-Resizing-and-Base64-Encoding/README.md

 <h1>Image Resizing and Base64 Encoding</h1>
-<h2>This script allows you to process a set of images of any size and format, resize them to specified dimensions while preserving their aspect ratio, and convert them to a desired bit depth while maintaining their original colors.
-This is useful for optimizing image sizes and reducing file storage requirements without losing significant image quality.</h2>
+<p>This script allows you to process a set of images of any size and format, resize them to specified dimensions while preserving their aspect ratio, and convert them to a desired bit depth while maintaining their original colors.
+This is useful for optimizing image sizes and reducing file storage requirements without losing significant image quality.</p>

 <h2>This repository contains two Python scripts:</h2>